-01928 123456789X0987654321 First Name MI Last Name Street Address City, State, Zip Code
+First Name MI Last Name Street Address City, State, Zip Code

-- Segment 1: SEQUENCE CODE, a five-digit numeric code that acts as a security feature and aids alphabetizing during the ballot count. - Segment 2: EMPLOYER CODE, a nine-digit code that identifies the member's employer. - Segment 3: MAIL CODE, a one-digit alphabetical code that identifies the mailing source of the particular ballot.
+- Segment 1: SEQUENCE CODE, a five-digit numeric code that acts as a security feature and aids alphabetizing during the ballot count.
+In this example the sequence code is highlighted in yellow. - Segment 2a.: EMPLOYER CODE, a nine-digit code that identifies the member's employer.
+The Employer Code is highlighted in green above. - Segment 3: MAIL CODE, a one-digit alphabetical code that identifies the mailing source of the particular ballot.
 (X is the code used for all ballots sent in the original mailing.) - Segment 4: MEMBER I.D.
-NUMBER, a unique identification number assigned by the TITAN system This is not the member's SSN or SIN nor any segment of either of those numbers. - Change the Mail Code on a Label to Identify a Supplemental Mailing.
-When mailing out ballots upon completion of the processing of returned mail or ballots requested by a member, the original mail code should be removed and replaced with one of the codes listed below.
+NUMBER (highlighted in red above), a unique identification number assigned by the TITAN system This is not the member's SSN or SIN nor any segment of either of those numbers. - Change the Mail Code on a Label to Identify a Supplemental Mailing.
+When mailing out ballots after processing of returned mail or ballots requested by a member, the original mail code should be removed and replaced with one of the codes listed below.
 Replace the X Mail Code (located after the employer code) of the original ballot mailing with the appropriate Mail Code, as follows: - "R" means Remail.
 A "Remail" is a ballot mailed when an updated address is found for a piece of returned mail. - "D" means Duplicate.
 A "Duplicate" is a ballot mailed as a result of a request for a ballot from a member listed on the roster. - "N" means New.
 A "New" ballot is a ballot mailed as a result of a request for a ballot received from a member not listed on the roster.
 (The top line of a mailing label prepared for a new ballot has no sequence number, employer or member i.d. number, only the "N" mailing code.)